MassimoQu/MassimoQu.github.io/_pages/about.md

 # 🥋 About me

-I am a researcher and current Research Assistant at <a href="http://www.svm.tsinghua.edu.cn/"> the School of Vehicle and Mobility</a>, <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>, under the mentorship of Prof. <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=0Q7pN4cAAAAJ">Xinyu Zhang</a> and Prof. <a href="https://www.tsinghua.edu.cn/info/1166/93890.htm">Jun Li</a>.
+I am a current Research Assistant at <a href="http://www.svm.tsinghua.edu.cn/"> the School of Vehicle and Mobility</a>, <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>, under the mentorship of Prof. <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=0Q7pN4cAAAAJ">Xinyu Zhang</a> and Prof. <a href="https://www.tsinghua.edu.cn/info/1166/93890.htm">Jun Li</a>.
 I earned my B.Eng in Computer Science and Technology from <a href="https://www.cumtb.edu.cn/">China University of Mining and Technology (CUMTB)</a> in 2023, where I was guided by Prof. <a href="https://ai.cumtb.edu.cn/info/1053/1134.htm">Jiajing Li</a>.
 Further enhancing my research credentials, I participated in joint training with <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a> from 2023 to 2024.

 My research focuses on 3D computer vision and its application to spatial intelligence in autonomous systems, centered on the core challenge of data consistency (or alignment).
-Previously, my work focused on the foundational challenge of Spatio-Temporal Alignment for the V2X sensing systems.
+Previously, my work focused on the foundational challenge of Spatio-Temporal Alignment for the Vehicle-to-Everything (V2X) sensing systems.
 Recently, I'm actively explore the potential of Large Foundation Model (LFM) and Multi-Modal Large Language Models (MLLM) for this field.

 I am actively seeking exploring MPhil/PhD programs to further my research on Large Model technologies and their applications in autonomous systems——any opportunities or referrals would be greatly appreciated!
 Please feel free to reach out!